Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: CONCLUSIONS

 \section{CONCLUSIONS}

 This paper presented a complete geo-referencing pipeline using lane markings as landmarks.
-To address the outliers problems derived from aliasing, we performed a robust implementation providing self-tuning capabilities to our DC-SAC data association by adapting the search area depending on the entropy in the measurements represented by our lane marking representation (DA-LMR).
+To address the outliers problems derived from aliasing, we performed a robust implementation providing self-tuning capabilities to our DC-SAC data association by adapting the search area depending on the pseudo-entropy in the measurements represented by our lane marking representation (DA-LMR).
 Additionally, to smooth the final result, we adjusted the information matrix for the associated data as a function of the relative transform produced by the DC-SAC.
-We demonstrated considerable outlier mitigation, especially on straight roads, compared with other state-of-the-art robust implementations by the experiments performed in urban and outer-urban scenarios, both of which contained areas with high ambiguity for data association.
+We demonstrated considerable outlier mitigation by the experiments performed in urban and rural scenarios, especially on straight roads without intersections that are usually present in rural areas.
+The method showed acceptable behavior in those high ambiguity areas for data association compared with other state-of-the-art robust implementations.

-In future work, we plan to extend our approach to new kinds of landmarks, such as walls or even complete buildings, and an automatic landmarks extraction from the aerial imagery.